mwong009/genome/README.rst

 Genome primary interface is a basic command-line script based Python software.
 Using a script allows users to describe a model ‘recipe’.
-The core of Genome uses the Theano engine to train neural network models.
+The base of Genome uses the Theano engine to train neural network models.
 It is adapted to work on more conventional style discrete choice models and econometric analysis.
 It allows extremely fast computational speedup using tensor based computations.
 This software can be configured to